pavanivellal/pencil-artifact/README.md

 # pencil-artifact

-Shopping cart with volume based and special offers
+A shopping cqqart application that returns the total value of all items in the shopping cart by applying applicable volume based and special offers.

 ## Installation